astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ##### Naming conventions

-Each language file is marked with an abbreviation, which is defined in [ISO-639](https://en.wikipedia.org/wiki/ISO_639) and [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166): The first two lower case letters name the language.
+Each language file is marked with an abbreviation, which is defined in [ISO-639](https://en.wikipedia.org/wiki/ISO_639)[^en.wikipedia.org/wiki/ISO_639] and [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166)[^en.wikipedia.org/wiki/ISO_3166]: The first two lower case letters name the language.
 For German this is `de` and `en` for English.

 After the hyphen, the two capital letters indicate the country.
 For example, Swiss German can be distinguished from `DE` by `CH` or Austrian by `AT`.
-A frolder named `de-CH` contains the translation for Switzerland and `de-AT` the Austrian variant.
+A folder named `de-CH` contains the translation for Switzerland and `de-AT` the Austrian variant.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ language/de-DE/com_foos.sys.ini](https://github.com/astridx/boilerplate/compare/t7...t8#diff-0bb25b2f8499b27811f2a24af0dd3987)

-As mentioned before, you need two language files: one ending with `.ini` and one ending with `sys.ini`.
-The [`sys.ini`](https://docs.joomla.org/International_Enhancements_for_Version_1.6#The_new_.sys.ini) is primarily used during installation and for displaying the menu items and the `sys.ini` for everything else.
+As mentioned before, you need two language files for the backend: one ending with `.ini` and one ending with `sys.ini`.
+The [`sys.ini`](https://docs.joomla.org/International_Enhancements_for_Version_1.6#The_new_.sys.ini) is primarily used during installation and for displaying the menu items and the `ini` for everything else.

-> The reason for this dichotomy is performance.
-When installing or setting up the navigation in the backend, it is thus not necessary to load all language strings.
-In small extensions this advantage of two language files is not big in my opinion.
-Therefore I partially fill both files with the same language strings.
-This way I am on the safe side.
-This is not professional, but it has proven to be suitable for me in practice.

 [administrator/components/com_foos/ language/de-DE/com_foos.sys.ini](https://github.com/astridx/boilerplate/blob/06900d62cfdd55f77b785bd6b28262c30e11d45d/src/administrator/components/com_foos/language/de-DE/com_foos.sys.ini)